 The principles of citizens: people are asked to create content that makes the Web a valuable place, and strong online communities.
 Finally, the call to fight to keep the Web an open place.

 "The power of the web of transform people's lives, enriching society and reducing inequalities is one of the opportunities that define our time "Said Tim Berners-Lee.

 "But if we don't act now, and we act together, to save the internet and prevent it from being abused by those they want to exploit, divide and undermine, we are at risk of squandering that potential."

 The Contract for the Web gives us a roadmap for building a better Web.
-And it is not a question of combating “online hatred”, nor of registering users.
-It is something deeper, which arises from far away and involves our nature as human beings.
+And it's not about fighting "online hatred", nor about registering users.
+It is something deeper, which comes from far away and involves our nature as human beings.